monarchwadia/react101/README.md

 # React 101

+## Stage 5 - Prettier countdown timer

+Make sure to `npm install` at this step, since we just installed the `moment` and `moment-countdown` libraries.

+This is a rather simple change, and mostly unrelated to React -- see `components/CountdownClock.js` for details.

 ## Stage 4 - Updating the Timer

 React is now automatically updating the timer 100 times a second.
 (Also, we fixed our PropType errors).